Software Development & Computer Science

 How do I choose a career path?

 There are many Computer Science and Computer Information Technology programs, so how do you choose?
-Attend an Area of Study information session, check out the different career tracks on the CIT page and watch the videos or meet with an advisor.
-We want to help you find the educational track that is right for you.
+Attend an Area of Study information session, check out the different career tracks on the

 I work full-time.
 Can I get a degree online or on the weekends?

 Many of our students are employed adults that pursue a degree around their work schedules.
 There are online courses, evening courses and some weekend courses.
-We even have specialty programs that offer accelerated courses or supportive services to help you reach your educational goals, leading to a career in IT.
+We even have special programs that offer accelerated courses or supportive services to help you reach your educational goals, leading to a career in IT.

 Do I need a laptop?